Two-streams hypothesis: Auditory ventral stream

 Along with the visual ventral pathway being important for visual processing, there is also a ventral auditory pathway emerging from the primary auditory cortex.
 In this pathway, phonemes are processed posteriorly to syllables and environmental sounds.
 The information then joins the visual ventral stream at the middle temporal gyrus and temporal pole.
 Here the auditory objects are converted into audio-visual concepts.
+The ventral system is colloquially referred to as the “what” pathway which is due to the function of this pathway largely existing to merge sensory stimuli into digestible information for linguistic information.
+The ventral system is able to do this due to its focus on lexical interface – this interface consists of clusters of words in and out of context and their meanings (contextual or individual) as well as syntactic changes.
+Based on this, through several projections in the brain specifically to the Superior Temporal Gyrus, the ventral pathway helps to “map sound onto meaning.”